 When it comes to post-merger ERP integration, many companies will go with whatever system the larger entity uses.
 However, this may not be the perfect solution for every merger.
 It’s better to gather together key members of each company and create an ERP checklist that aligns with new business goals and the functionality required to reach them.

 Successful integration will require both teams to do a full inventory of systems that feed into the ERP or hardware that supports it and outline the functions they use within their current systems.
-By creating a thorough list, it’s possible to settle on a solution that isn’t just one company bending to the whim of the other, but a system which serves the business overall.
+By creating a thorough list, it’s possible to settle on a solution that isn’t just one company bending to the whim of the other, but a system that serves the business overall.